-- Plan ahead: thaw your meat and other frozen items in the refrigerator.
+Thaw your meat and other frozen items in the refrigerator.
 I recommend giving things two full days to thaw.
 That way you won’t have any surprise frozen centers when you’re ready to cook.
 If you’re meal planning and making your life easier that way, this shouldn’t be a problem.
-(Alternative: for ground meats, you can just throw the whole frozen block in the pan and be willing to turn and peel off layers of cooked meat.)
-In a pinch, you can thaw meats packaged tightly in plastic bags in a sinkful of water – the safety pundits say to use cold water.
+(Alternative: for ground meats, you can just throw the whole frozen block in the pan and be willing to turn and peel off layers of cooked meat, or if you have an Instant Pot you can cook meat straight from the freezer in about half an hour) In a pinch, you can thaw meats packaged tightly in plastic bags in a sinkful of water – the safety pundits say to use cold water.
 I’ve cheated with hot water in the past as long as I’m cooking up the meat immediately.
 This is much quicker (and safer, with cold water) than just leaving things on the countertop to thaw.

-- More toaster oven magic: put pizza, hamburgs, tacos…any single item leftovers on a tray in the toaster oven.
+Put pizza, hamburgers, tacos…any single item leftovers on a tray in the toaster oven.
 Again, you can reheat different stuff at the same time.
 You can even do a little plop of beans and rice or a chunk of lasagna on the tray.

 I also use the “toast” function for small things like muffins, pancakes, and thin tacos, as well as leftovers for my son who doesn’t like things too hot.
 It’s nice to be able to walk away and know I’m not going to let something burn if I forget to set don’t hear the timer.

 8. Melt butter, cheese or chocolate for recipes

 Either in a pan with lots of stirring, or even better, in a small pot that is nestled in a larger pot filled with water.
 I call this the poor man’s double boiler, and it’s great because it will prevent your chocolate or cheese from burning.
 (The large pot does NOT count as a dirty dish; just dump the water and air dry!)